 Our Conservation Strategy

-Rainforest Rescue’s cornerstone activity (and ‘point of difference’ from many environmental organisations) is its buy-back program, through which over 150 hectares of Australian rainforest –mostly zoned for development – has been purchased for preservation.
+RESCUE: Rainforest Rescue’s cornerstone activity (and ‘point of difference’ from many environmental organisations) is its Save a Rainforest project, through which over 170 hectares of Australian rainforest –mostly zoned for development – has been purchased for preservation.

-Efforts to conserve threatened and endangered plant and animal species is integral to Rainforest Rescue’s work.
-‘Keystone’ species, such as the Southern Cassowary, are vital to rainforest ecosystems and protecting them is important if rainforests are to survive.
+CONSERVE: Efforts to conserve threatened and endangered plant and animal species are integral to Rainforest Rescue’s work.
+‘Keystone’ species, such as the Southern Cassowary, are vital to rainforest ecosystems, and protecting them is important if rainforests are to survive.

-Rainforest Rescue works with academics, universities and other research institutions on scientific research and evaluation projects that help us to better understand the ecology and functions of the rainforest and the biodiversity within them.
-Campaigns such as Save the Cassowary and regular newsletters, volunteer events and media updates continue to spread the message that rainforests and the biodiversity within them are critical to human life and urgently need our attention and protection.
+LEARN: Rainforest Rescue works with academics, universities, and other research institutions on scientific research and evaluation projects that help us to better understand the ecology and functions of the rainforest and the biodiversity within them.
+Campaigns such as Save the Cassowary and regular newsletters, volunteer events, and media updates continue to spread the message that rainforests and the biodiversity within them are critical to human life and urgently need our attention and protection.

 Stay in the loop